Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 In The Beginning

-However, it didn’t take long before I realized that I liked blogging better than I liked my job.
-I decided that I wanted quit my job and turn my blog into a full-time occupation.
+It didn’t take long before I realized that I liked blogging better than I liked my job.

 I needed to figure out a way to get more people to know that that my blog existed.

-Step 1 – Where Do Other Bloggers Get Their Traffic From?
+Step 1 – Where Do Bloggers Get Their Traffic From?

 Pinterest